Table of Contents

 It combines Gloss UV coatings with metal flecks in different colors to achieve this effect.

 It gives off an iridescent finish commonly used for cosmetics packaging.

 Orange Peel UV

-There are several advantages and disadvantages with using UV coating:
+There are several advantages and disadvantages of using UV coating:

-Ultraviolet coating creates a high gloss, vibrant finish that can greatly enhance the visual appeal and perceived value of the packaging or product.
+- Striking & bold: The ultraviolet coating creates a high gloss, vibrant finish that can significantly enhance the visual appeal and perceived value of the packaging or product.

-Depending on the PMS color used, UV coating can be susceptible to chemical burning
+- Chemical burning: Depending on the PMS color used, UV coating can be susceptible to chemical burning.

-If the process of printing is not set-up properly, the output of the print may come out a bit defective
+- Compromised quality and appearance: If the process of printing is not set-up properly, the output of the print may come out a bit defective.

-Overall, UV coating provides a sheek and premium appearance to the print quality of your product and is a great choice if you want to make a noticeable first impression.
+Overall, UV coating provides a sleek and premium appearance to the print quality of your product and is an excellent choice if you want to make a striking first impression.